 § 82A1301.
-Emergency treatment initiated by law enforcement officers.
-At the request of the treating physician or at the discretion of any law enforcement officer with the power of arrest or any person generally designated to do so by the Territory may bring to a designated facility for evaluation any person on assisted outpatient treatment-the officer has reasonable cause to believe has a severe
+Emergency Treatment Initiated by Law Enforcement Officers.
+At the request of the treating physician, or at the discretion of any law enforcement officer with the power of arrest, any person generally designated to do so by the government of Guam may bring to a designated facility for evaluation any person on assisted outpatient treatment that the officer has reasonable cause to believe has a severe psychiatric disorder and, because of the disorder, is a danger to himself, herself or to others or is gravely disabled.
+If a physician determines that someone under an AOT order is non-compliant with the court order and may need involuntary hospitalization, the physician may arrange for the individual to be transported to a hospital and retained for an evaluation not to exceed seventy-two (72) hours to determine if inpatient care and treatment are necessary.

-- 1 psychiatric disorder and, because of the disorder, is a danger to himself, herself or - 2 to others or is gravely disabled.
-If a physician determines that someone under an - 3 AOT order is non-compliant with the court order and may need involuntary - 4 hospitalization, the physician may arrange for the individual to be transported to a - 5 hospital and retained for an evaluation not to exceed 72 hours to determine if - 6 inpatient care and treatment are necessary. - § 82A1302.
-Emergency treatment initiated by others.
-Any psychiatrist, - 8 other physician, or qualified mental health professional as designated pursuant to - 9 10 GCA §82101(g), who has been generally designated to do so by the Territory or - 10 GBHWC may initiate emergency treatment/observation based on a good faith - belief that because of a severe psychiatric disorder a person is either a danger to - 12 himself or herself, a danger to others or gravely disabled.
-Any such person who - 13 determines the need for emergency treatment/observation but who is not - authorized to transport such individuals to a psychiatric facility may direct any - person enumerated in § 82A403 to do so. - § 82A1303.
-Transportation to emergency facility.
-Protesting individuals - may only be transported by either law enforcement officers with the power of - arrest or others who have been designated to perform this function by the Territory. - § 82A1304.
+§ 82A1302.
+Emergency Treatment Initiated by Others.
+Any psychiatrist, other physician, or qualified mental health professional as designated pursuant to § 82101(g) of Chapter 82, who has been generally designated to do so by the government of Guam or GBHWC may initiate emergency treatment/observation based on a good faith belief that because of a severe psychiatric disorder a person is either a danger to himself or herself, a danger to others, or gravely disabled.
+Any such person who determines the need for emergency treatment/observation but who is not authorized to transport such individuals to a psychiatric facility may direct any person enumerated in § 82A1303 to do so.

+§ 82A1303.
+Transportation to Emergency Facility.
+Protesting individuals may only be transported by law enforcement officers with the power of arrest, the Guam Fire Department, or others who have been designated to perform this function by the government of Guam.

+§ 82A1304.
 Evaluation.
-A psychiatrist or other physician shall evaluate an - 20 individual in emergency treatment/observation within twenty-four (24) six (6) - 21 hours of the individual's placement in a designated psychiatric facility. - § 82A1305.
-Immediate release.
-An individual shall be released from - emergency treatment/observation unless the psychiatrist or other physician who
+A psychiatrist or other physician shall evaluate an individual in emergency treatment/observation within twenty-four (24) hours of the individual's placement in a designated psychiatric facility.